marcelpetrick/DevNotes/BeenThereSeenThat/20230825_Doulos_Python_Everything_is_an_object/README.md

 Q:
     When storying primitives in a list or tuples, does Python do any optimization against storage, or each primitive in the list is still ordinary object, similar to local primitive variable?
 A:
-    Your question is interpreter specfic.
+    Your question is interpreter specific.
 Conceptually, list/tuple are a collection of name binding.
 Now, the interpreter can implement optimization technique, especially against primitive type when applicable.
-Also, the internal storage use to keep track of the variable etc (which is a dictionary) has been optimized accross various CPython release too.
+Also, the internal storage use to keep track of the variable etc (which is a dictionary) has been optimized across various CPython release too.

 Q:
     Would you recommend any successor of Jupiter notebook?